 The requirements in clause 5.6.3 apply for periodic and triggered PRS-RSRP measurements, provided:

-- PRS-RSRP related side conditions given in clause 10.1.X are met for a corresponding Band.
+- PRS-RSRP related side conditions given in clause 10.1.24 are met for a corresponding Band.

 5.6.3.3 Measurement Capability

 UE PRS-RSRP measurement capability is as indicated by the UE in NR-DL-AoD-ProvideCapabilities according to TS 37.355 [34].